How to Buy the Best Mattress

 Buy a mattress from a trusted brand

-46% of Which? members bought their mattress because it's made by a brand they trust.
+Our April 2017 survey of more than 3,000 mattress owners revealed that three in ten Which? members bought their current mattress because it's made by a brand they trust.
 If you're not sure what the best mattress brands are, we can help.

 Check out our guide to the best and worst mattress brands.
-This reveals what people think of the brand of mattress they own, including how comfortable it is, and includes major brands such as Silentnight, Sleepeezee and Sealy.
+This reveals what people think of the brand of mattress they own, including how comfortable it is, and it covers major brands such as Ikea, John Lewis, Sealy and Silentnight.

 How much do you need to spend on a new mattress?

-A new mattress can cost anywhere between a couple of hundred pounds and several thousand.
+A new mattress can cost anywhere between a hundred pounds and several thousand.
 Factors like brand, size and the type of materials used can all have a significant impact on cost.

 We've found you don't need to spend a fortune to get a mattress that supports your spine and lasts for years.